finagle29/DBSP_DRP/docs/source/qa.rst

 steps of the reduction for the red and blue sides.
 From left to right, the images are flat-fielded frame, sky model, sky-subtracted frame, sky-subtracted residuals, and sky- and object-subtracted residuals.
 Above each set of images, the raw filename, time of observation and the airmass is displayed.
+Slit edges are marked in red and green, and object traces are marked in orange.